 With market data and information about the organization, the sales team, and the desired product, leaders create product roadmaps that detail how and when specific tasks will be completed.

 Their planning keeps the team on track.
 With less confusion and more productivity, teams feel far more motivated and confident.

 When things go unchecked, the scope of a project can expand rapidly and to the detriment of several important processes and the organization as a whole.

 While teams are often tempted to add features and functionality, leaders aren’t scared to cut the fat.
 By cutting features when implementation seems impossible or finding a new solution that nobody has thought about, leaders keep the project moving, helping the team feel unstuck and in control.

 Leaders motivate teams by always being on the floor and in the middle of the fight.
 They stay in constant communication with the members of the team to ensure that everything is running smoothly and cohesively.

-By communicating with teams they can extract creative ways to deal with problems or feature flaws.
-Active engagement has shown to draw out better work and happier employees.
+By communicating with teams, they can extract creative ways to deal with problems or feature flaws.
+The active engagement has been shown to draw out better work and happier employees.